gignupg/Detect-File-Encoding-And-Language/README.md

 * TIS-620

 ## Confidence Score
 The confidence score ranges from 0 to 1.
 It is based on the amount of matches that were found for a particular language and the frequency of those matches.
-If you want to learn more about how exactly it works check out the [Wiki entry](https://github.com/gignupg/Detect-File-Encoding-and-Language/wiki)!
+If you want to learn more about how it all works check out the [Wiki entry](https://github.com/gignupg/Detect-File-Encoding-and-Language/wiki)!

 ## Known Issues
 * Unable to detect Shift-JIS encoded Japanese text files when using Node.js.
 Solutions are welcome!